Geeoon/DNS-Tunnel-Keylogger/README.md

 # Client
 ## Linux
-The Linux keylogger is just a bash file.
-To start the keylogger, run `script --flush -I a.txt`.
-This will use the script command to send user input to the server.
-The bash file can be used to send any data piped to it; it just read from stdin, but each time the script is started, a new connection is established.
+The Linux keylogger is two bash scripts. `connection.sh` is used by the `logger.sh` script to send the keystrokes to the server.
+If you want to manually send data, such as a file, you can pipe data to the `connection.sh` script.
+It will automatically establish a connection and send the data.

+To start the keylogger, run the command `./logger.sh && exit`.
+This will silently start the keylogger, and any inputs typed will be sent. `logger.sh` and `connection.sh` must be in the same directory for the keylogger to work.
+If you want persistance, you can add the command to the .bashrc and/or .bash_profile to start on a new interactive shell or on login.

 ### Sending Test Requests
 You can use `nslookup` to send requests to the server: